 Eczema is a skin condition that causes dry, rough, and inflamed patches on the skin.
-Studies show that over 30 million Americans are affected by eczema, and there are several types: atopic dermatitis, contact dermatitis, dyshidrotic eczema, nummular eczema, seborrheic dermatitis, and stasis dermatitis.
+Studies show that over 30 million Americans are affected by eczema, and there are several types: atopic dermatitis, contact dermatitis, dyshidrotic eczema, and nummular eczema.
 It's most common with babies and children, and fortunately for some, fades over time.

 This is exactly what happened to me.
 I suffered from eczema for many years of my childhood.
 The itching on my arms, backs of my legs, ears, and neck was uncontrollable, and I have vivid memories of going to one doctor's appointment after the next in search of some sort of prescription or cream that would rid my skin of this agony.
 Little did my parents or I know, there are essential oils for eczema to soothe my skin just as well as any over-the-counter, topical treatment.